The Cold Close

 - Kris Kristofferson then stammers his way through the quick opening introduction as he quickly throws to a sketch.

 - Lorraine Newman then plays a ditsy SNL groupie who ended up hooking up with a producer when she came to see the show.
-She tells a tale about how this led to her becoming part of the writing staff and jokes about how she was pretty much sexually harassed by the entire staff but it was a different time and everyone laughed but the character didn't seem to feel like a victim and didn't seem to mind this treatment so my issue with the sketch is probably just watching it was modern eyes.
+She tells a tale about how this led to her becoming part of the writing staff and jokes about how she was pretty much sexually harassed by the entire team.
+With it being a different time, everyone laughed, but the character didn't seem to feel like a victim and didn't seem to mind this treatment, so my issue with the sketch is probably just watching it was modern eyes.

 - Next, was the Samurai General Practitioner who gives Kristofferson a physical while he is sick and on the road.
 This sketch felt long and slapped together which says a lot considering it is a Samurai sketch.

 - Rita Cook then comes out to perform Hoola Hoop.

 - This was followed by a fake ad for Garrett Morris as Jesse Owens selling Commemorative Medallions paying tribute to the fallen white athletes from the past.